The Law of Large Numbers for Large Stable Matchings: Related One-To-One Markets

 When preferences of agents are strict (as is the case in our setup under our assumptions), a unique student optimal stable matching exists and can be realized through the Deferred Acceptance (DA) mechanism proposed by \cite{Gale/Shapley:1962}.

-The main result of this section is Lemma \ref{lemm:equilibration_theorem} below, which is essentially a many-to-one version of Theorem 5.2 of \cite{Blum/Roth/Rothblum:1997:JET} adapted to our setup.\footnote{A special case of the result also appears as the second item of Theorem 2.3 in \citet{Blum/Rothblum/2002}. } It says that after iterations of $T$ starting from a student-optimal stable matching (SOSM) in a market with one student left out, we obtain the SOSM in the original market with the student included.
+The main result of this section is Lemma \ref{lemm:equilibration_theorem} below, which is essentially a many-to-one version of Theorem 5.2 of \cite{Blum/Roth/Rothblum:1997:JET} adapted to our setup.\footnote{A special case of the result also appears as the second item of Theorem 2.3 in \citet{Blum/Rothblum/2002}. } It says that applying iterations of $T$ in a given market to the student-optimal stable matching (SOSM) associated with the market altered to exclude any one student, we obtain the SOSM in the original market with the student included.
 To proceed, we introduce a notion of one-to-one matching markets that are analogous to the many-to-one matching markets we have dealt with so far.
 Our definitions follow Section 5.2 of \cite{Roth/Sotomayor:90:TwoSidedMatching}, but we summarize the main details here for convenience.

 Given a many-to-one market $(N,M,\boldsymbol{u})$, we define the corresponding one-to-one market $(N,\bar{M},\boldsymbol{\bar{u}})$ as follows.
 First, the set of colleges $\bar{M}$ in the one-to-one market is obtained by ``splitting'' each college $j\in M$ into $q_{j}$ positions, $c_{j,1},...,c_{j,q_{j}}$, where each position of $j$ has the same preferences over students as college $j$.
 Students' preferences over the positions in the one-to-one market are such that each student $i$ prefers a position of college $j$ to a position of college $j'$ in the one-to-one market if and only if $i$ prefers college $j$ to college $j'$ in the many-to-one market.
 Moreover, when comparing any two positions of the same college $j$, each student is assumed simply to prefer the position with the smaller index.
 (So, all students have the same preference ordering between positions in the same college.)
 For example, each student considers $c_{j,1}$ the best position of college $j$, $c_{j,2}$ to be the second best position of $j$, and so on.